What is an Upper GI Test?

 Follow the eating and drinking instructions below.
 If your child is taking medicines ordered by a doctor, give them at the scheduled times.

-Under 3 years old: Nothing to eat or drink for 4 hours before the test.
+Under 3 years old: Nothing to eat or drink for four hours before the test.

 During the Test